cloudmesh/classes/docs/source/i524/index.rst

       technologies are used, it has to be shown that if the student(s) elect to write a new ansible script for it that it is better than the once provided by cloudmesh.
-Proof is to be provided by reproducable benchmarks.
-If this can not be achieved the student(s) have to write an additiona ansible script for a technologie listed in class or approved by the professor.
+Proof is to be provided by reproducible benchmarks.
+If this can not be achieved the student(s) have to write an additional ansible script for a technologie listed in class or approved by the professor.

 Additional links form another class:
-    * :ref:`projects`
+    This other class contains a section deployment projects that may inspire you.
+You can look at suggestions and conduct them, the rules
-    This class contains a section Deployment projects.
-You can look at suggestions and conduct them, the rules listed ubder requirements applies.
+    listed under requirements above applies: e.g. deployment must be done in ansible and it must be done on a cloud, kubernetes, or docker swarm.
 I524 will not focus on analytics.
-HOwever you still are able to do that, but it still must contain a deployment portion.
+However you still are able to do that, but it still must contain a deployment portion.
-    All deployments will use ansible.
+    * :ref:`projects`